wkrea/git-cop/README.md

     git-cop --police

     # Output:
+    Running Git Cop...

+    Commit cfea4b29d4181b628f4e6577310a42c3e485b0d8:
+      commit_subject_length: Invalid length.
+Use 72 characters or less.
-    error  commit_subject_prefix (62b701a5145bfca148f2ca07c6288c4dd6face40): Invalid prefix.
-Use: "Fixed", "Added", "Updated", "Removed", "Refactored". error  commit_subject_suffix (62b701a5145bfca148f2ca07c6288c4dd6face40): Invalid suffix.
-Use: ".". error  commit_subject_length (62b701a5145bfca148f2ca07c6288c4dd6face40): Invalid length.
-Use 50 characters or less. error  commit_body_leading_space (62b701a5145bfca148f2ca07c6288c4dd6face40): Missing leading space.
-Use space between subject and body.
+      commit_subject_prefix: Invalid prefix.
+Use: "Fixed", "Added", "Updated", "Removed", "Refactored".
+      commit_subject_suffix: Invalid suffix.
+Use: ".".

-    4 issues detected.
+    3 issues detected.

-With this output, you can see 4 issues were detected.
+With this output, you can see the number of issues detected.
 Each issue shows the cop name, commit SHA (in parenthesis), and the error with help text.

 # Tests